ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 # Ena OAuth 2.0 User Authentication Best Practices

-### Version: 1.0 - draft 01 - 2025-09-01
+### Version: 1.0 - draft 01 - 2025-09-02

 ## Abstract

 The OAuth 2.0 framework defines mechanisms that allow users (resource owners) to delegate access rights to a protected resource for an application they are using.
 Additionally, OAuth 2.0 protocols are often used without user involvement in service-to-service scenarios.

-In many cases, a user is already logged in to a web service (which also acts as an OAuth 2.0 client) before the first request to the OAuth 2.0 authorization server is made.
+In many cases, a user is already logged in to a web application (which also acts as an OAuth 2.0 client) before the first request to the OAuth 2.0 authorization server is made.
 Since we want a smooth user experience, we do not want the user to have to authenticate again at the authorization server.
 This document provides best practices for how to integrate application-level user authentication with an OAuth 2.0 deployment.

 ## Table of Contents